napframework/nap-docs/app/manual/05_scene.md

 }
 ~~~~~~~~~~~~~~~

-You can now add both links to the same array in JSON:
+After that you can add the links in Napkin, with as a possible result in JSON:
 ```
 {
 	"Type" : "nap::Entity",